Several people have asked me about them. So here a compilation of all the gadgets (& accessories) I bring to our outings and additional options.

 The unit to measure the quantity of light emitted per unit of time is called lumen.
 Everything else being equal the higher the number the brighter the light.
 Here are the ones we have been using for a while as examples.

 I have been using the Petzl Tikka r+ for almost a decade for trail running and emergency uses.
-Slightly less than 200 lumen max output is not bright enough to feel comfortable in pitch dark tunnels for most of my friends.
+Slightly less than 200-lumen max output is not bright enough to feel comfortable in pitch-dark tunnels for most of my friends.
 Definitely not good for photo taking.
-That is why I usually bring my 900 lumen diving torch to illuminate the pics further.
+That is why I usually bring my 900-lumen diving torch to illuminate the pics further.
 It has an attachable red filter too, which, as mentioned in the caving post, is really handy when we find bat colonies.
 It is a scuba torch and therefore extremely waterproof.
 It is also supposed to be water-cooled and therefore I can not keep it switched on long outside without decreasing its lifespan.
 Finally, Summer usually brings her OnNight 710 from Decathlon with max 300 lumen.
 This is a good starting level even for photo-taking undergrown.

-Now that I am thinking to buy a new one, what are the things that I am considering?
+Now that I am thinking of buying a new one, what are the things that I am considering?
 Foremost light output.
 Not only the maximum lumen and how many intermediate spots there are.
 Also if it has a red light, that allows you to maintain your night vision and is less intrusive for wildlife.
 Researching I discovered that some torches have also special green beams (that help with detail at night, like on a rocky trail, or reading contour lines on a map) and blue beams (for hunting).
 The optic and the beam pattern are also important.
 Even with the same lumen figure, two torches can feel completely different.
 The terms used are Spotlight for a more focused beam Vs Floodlight for a wider diffused beam.
 The former will allow you to see further ahead and the latter will illuminate a bigger area around you but not so far (I prefer it for pics).
-There are headlamps that have separated lamps for each function that you can use also together for maximum output.
+There are headlamps that have separate lamps for each function that you can use also together for maximum output.
 A video explaining all this and way more.

 Waterproofing.
-Considering how many of our activities include being close or in the water it is almost a must.
+Considering how many of our activities include being close to or in the water it is almost a must.
 I am seeing more and more models these days with IPx8 certification.

 Weight and comfort.
 If you are going to be wearing it for long this is something important to consider.
 For those trail running regularly after sunset, I would go with lighter and more compact models.
 I do it sometimes, but not so much.
 Therefore I can buy a bit heavier model.
 The headband needs to be comfortable anyhow.